 While traditionally, an employer could only accommodate disabled talent by making changes in infrastructure and working practices, Sarah and her team decided to take it one step further and help develop disabled talent on their chosen career path.

 The team partnered with Remploy, a work placement provider specifically tailored to candidates with disabilities, to provide experience and build confidence in this vastly underrepresented talent demographic.
-Within the space of 4 years, the programme has gone from attracting 46 placements a year to almost 400.
+Within the space of four years, the programme has gone from attracting 46 placements a year to almost 400.

 A Support Mechanism

 “This is not a pipelining exercise,” Sarah continues, “it’s more of a social responsibility programme, supporting otherwise overlooked talent on their journey to employability,” Sarah continues.
-The programme invites people of all ages and backgrounds into Lloyds’s offices for 2 weeks, to train them on CV writing, interviewing and personal brand development.
+The programme invites people of all ages and backgrounds into Lloyds’ offices for two weeks, to train them on CV writing, interviewing and personal brand development.
 Participants at the end of the programme then receive a certificate of completion which can attest their skills to potential employers.

 “But this programme doesn’t just benefit the candidate.
 It’s a great opportunity for our hosts to become more disability confident, opening them up to people they wouldn’t normally meet and learning things they can ultimately take back to their teams and customers to implement.”